 Pasadena, CA 91125

 In general, NASA ToO proposals are only scheduled during NASA nights and so the chances of a ToO being accepted and scheduled are much higher for instruments with high NASA usage.
-In the last few years, HIRES and NIRSPEC are commonly scheduled on NASA nights for at least 10 nights in a semester and all other instruments for much less.
+In the last few years, HIRES, NIRSPEC, MOSFIRE, and NIRC2 are commonly scheduled on NASA nights for at least 10 nights in a semester and all other instruments for much less.
 Observing modes which require substantial observatory support (e.g., LGS) are much more difficult to schedule as ToO observations.

 Note that all ToO proposals must meet the strategic relevance guidelines described above.

 To submit your proposal, please follow the guidelines outlined on the Application Procedures page, and submit your proposal via the online submission page.
-Proposals are due on Thursday, September 13, 2012 at 4 pm PDT.
+Proposals are due on Thursday, September 19, 2013 by 4 pm PDT.

 Subject to the availability of funds, NASA will financially support the programs assigned time through this call for proposals.
 Principal investigators of programs assigned time will receive limited research and travel support contingent upon NASA Headquarters funding.
 Funding awards will be determined through formulaic means.
 NExScI will manage the Keck PI Data Awards and will contract with the Jet Propulsion Laboratory (JPL) to administer the disbursement of most of the funds.
 The funding instrument used by JPL will in most cases be in the form of a Research Support Agreement (RSA) depending on the size of the award and the nature of the PI's home institution.
 An RSA is a simple Fixed Price, Advance Paid, subcontract provided through JPL that is used for basic research funding where scientific reports and technical data are the only deliverables.
 RSAs can be awarded to educational and non-profit institutions.
 JPL is unable to issue grants.
 Proposers should not include any budget information in the proposal.

 NASA Keck observers have direct access to two Remote Observing Facilities (ROFs) for their Keck observations.
 These ROFs are located at Caltech (Pasadena, CA) and at Yale University (New Haven, CT).
 Please note that other remote observing facilities are also available and NASA users with access to these facilities can use these; use of the Caltech or Yale ROF is not required of NASA Keck users wanting to observe remotely.
-NASA Keck observers who do want to make use of either the Caltech or the Yale ROF are required to follow the procedure described here.
+NASA Keck observers who do want to make use of either ROF are required to follow the procedure described here.
 This approval process should be started no later than 5 weeks before the scheduled nights.

 Web Curator and NExScI Cognizant Official: Dr. Dawn Gelino